Mientras Me Curo del Cora: Background

 "Mientras Me Curo del Cora" was first teased at the Viña Del Mar International Song Festival on February 19, 2023, where a part of the song was performed live by Karol G for the first time.
-Giraldo also revealed that the song was featured on her then-upcoming fourth studio album.
-The song was officially released on February 24, 2023, alongside the release of its album, Mañana Será Bonito.
+She also revealed that the song was featured on her then-upcoming fourth studio album.
+The song was officially released on February 24, 2023, alongside the release of its album, Mañana Será Bonito as the opening track of the album.

-"Mientras Me Curo del Curo" samples "Don't Worry, Be Happy" by Robert McFerrin Jr..
+Composition

+The song was inspired by a trip the singer took to Maasai Mara reserve in Kenya, where she was touched by a vocal performance of some of the locals.
+After that, Karol G connected with Linda Goldstein, the producer of "Don't Worry, Be Happy" by Bobby McFerrin, to sample it.
+Goldstein crafted the intricate vocal arrangements of "Mientras Me Curo del Cora", and also added the sample that plays at the start.

+Critical reception

+Ernesto Lechner of Rolling Stone wrote that the song determines the "epic post-breakup mode" opening of the album in which the singer "reassures our wounded hearts that it's ok to feel sad at times".
+Lechner prized the production of Ovy on the Drums, defining him as "a digital architect able to inject a sense of purpose into the most tired reggaeton back beat".
+Billboard described the song as "sweet and joyous" with "simplicity in terms of production".

 Commercial performance

 "Mientras Me Curo del Cora" debuted at number 68 on the US Billboard Hot 100 chart dated March 11, 2023.

-On the US Billboard Hot Latin Songs chart dated March 11, 2023 the song debuted at number 8, becoming Giraldo's nineteenth top ten on the chart.
+On the US Billboard Hot Latin Songs chart dated March 11, 2023 the song debuted at number 8, becoming Karol G's nineteenth top ten on the chart.
 On the Billboard Global 200 the song debuted at number 45 on the chart dated March 11, 2023.

+Awards and nominations

 Music video

-The music video for "Mientras Me Curo del Cora" was directed by Pedro Artola and was released on Karol G's YouTube channel on March 7, 2023.
+The music video for "Mientras Me Curo del Cora" was directed by Pedro Artola, shot in Hawaii and was released on Karol G's YouTube channel on March 7, 2023.

+Live performances

+The song was first performed at the Viña Del Mar International Song Festival on February 19, 2023, where Karol G performed the first part of the song, teasing it before its release.
+On March 10, 2023, it was performed in Puerto Rico for a three-day stadium show promoting the release of Mañana Será Bonito.
+On April 16, 2023, she performed the song on Saturday Night Live.
+On July 10, 2023, it was performed for the Today morning show.
+The song was performed by Giraldo on August 4, 2024, for the Lollapalooza music festival.
+From August 10, 2023, to July 23, 2024, Karol G embarked on the arena-stadium Mañana Será Bonito Tour, where the song was present throughout the set list.